Friday, December 13, 2013 10:30 am Renewal of Vows

-Sunday, May 19, 2013 10:30 am Festival of Wesak
+Sunday, December 15, 2013 10:30 am Transfer of Merit Ceremony

-Sunday, May 26, 2013 10:30 am Lay Donors' Offering Ceremony
+Sunday, December 22, 2013 10:30 am Lay Donors' Offering Ceremony

-Thursday, May 30, 2013 10:30 am Renewal of Vows Ceremony
+Monday, December 30, 2013 10:30 am Renewal of Vows

-Friday through Sunday, May 31 - June 2, 2013 Introductory Retreat What is Serene Reflection Meditation?
+Friday through Sunday, February 7 - 9, 2014 Introductory Retreat What is Serene Reflection Meditation?
 And how is it helpful in meeting the demands of daily life?
 How important is it in the practice of Buddhism?
 An Introductory Retreat introduces guests new to Shasta Abbey to the Serene Reflection (Soto Zen) practice in a monastic setting.
 It provides down-to-earth help for taking this practice back into daily life outside the monastery gates.
 Within the monastic schedule, and in silence as much as possible, Introductory Retreats offer meditation instruction, short periods of seated meditation, Dharma Talks and informal discussions with time for questions.
 The retreat concludes with an informal tea for retreat guests, monks and our local congregation.

 Introduction to Serene Reflection Meditation Various articles Read/Download